 Depending on the size and type of project, kitchen exhaust systems and associated equipment may be selected by the architect, mechanical engineer, or kitchen consultant; in the case of small projects and design-build projects, the general or mechanical contractor may make the selection.
-Whether the exhaust is vented through the wall or to a common shaft will not likely affect the selection of the hood.
+Whether the exhaust is vented through the wall or to a common shaft (i.e., a central, vertical duct) will not likely affect the selection of the hood.